-If an employee's deployment for wildfire suppression exceeds twenty-one (21) days, an additional rest and recuperation day will be earned.
-If the employee was unable to take the first rest and recuperation day after ten (10) consecutive days, both rest and recuperation days will occur beginning the first calendar day after returning from fire duty to the employee's regular duty station.

-- C. Up to forty-eight (48) hours of travel to and up to forty-eight (48) hours of travel from the fire incident are excluded in calculating the consecutive days of deployment discussed above.
-During a rest and recuperation period, the employee will be paid eight (8) hours miscellaneous leave (ten [10] hours miscellaneous leave for an employee on a four-ten [4-10] schedule).
-Rest and recuperation is paid at the employee's straight time hourly rate. - D. When a rest and recuperation period, as discussed above, does not occur because of scheduling considerations before release from fire suppression duty away from an employee's duty station, the employee shall take rest and recuperation miscellaneous leave on the first calendar day after returning from fire duty to the employee's regular duty station. - E. Deployment beyond fourteen (14) consecutive days requires mutual agreement of the employee's Region/Division Manager, the DNR Resource Protection Division Manager, and the employee.
-Approval to extend fire duty deployment beyond fourteen (14) consecutive calendar days shall include a provision for scheduling a rest and recuperation period if not already taken at the earliest opportunity consistent with safety and scheduling considerations.
+- B. If an employee is unable to take their consecutive regular days off or be scheduled for the consecutive rest and recuperation days during deployment and can continue to work safely, the consecutive days off or rest and recuperation days will occur consecutively beginning on the first calendar day after returning from deployment. - C. Up to forty-eight (48) hours of travel to and up to forty-eight (48) hours of travel from an emergency duty incident are excluded in calculating the consecutive days of deployment referred to above in Subsection 20.8 A. - D. During the rest and recuperation miscellaneous leave, the employee will be paid at the employee's straight time hourly rate equivalent to their scheduled work shift. - E. Deployment beyond fourteen (14) consecutive days requires mutual agreement of the employee's Appointing Authority, the DNR Wildfire Division Manager, and the employee.
+Approval to extend wildfire or other emergency duty deployment beyond fourteen (14) consecutive calendar days shall include a provision for scheduling the regular day(s) off and/or rest and recuperation day(s) miscellaneous leave if not already taken at the earliest opportunity consistent with safety and scheduling considerations.

-20.8 Normal Rest Periods
+20.9 Normal Rest Periods

-When an employee is deployed under the incident command system to wildfire suppression duty, it is normally appropriate to grant a reasonable rest period after twelve (12) hours of fire line duty.
+When an employee is deployed under the incident command system to wildfire suppression or other emergency duty, it is normally appropriate to grant a reasonable rest period after twelve (12) hours of duty.
 Except when precluded by extraordinary circumstances, a rest period is eight (8) or more continuous duty/travel free hours.

-20.9 Fit for Duty
+20.10 Fit for Duty

-As in all other instances, employees while deployed to wildfire suppression and/or other emergency duty under the incident command system are responsible within their means to be physically able to resume their duties at the start of each work shift.
+As in all other instances, employees while deployed to wildfire suppression or other emergency duty under the incident command system are responsible within their means to be physically able to resume their duties at the start of each work shift.

-20.10 Fire Camp
+20.11 Wildfire Suppression Base Camp

-- A. DNR employees are not required to remain in wildfire base camp during off-duty hours. - B. When a wildfire suppression base camp is established for overnight operation and one-way travel to the nearest community does not unreasonably exceed one (1) hour, the Employer will, except when precluded by extraordinary circumstances, provide for round trip transportation to the nearest community for employees who are off duty.
+- A. DNR employees are not required to remain in a wildfire suppression base camp during off-duty hours. - B. When a wildfire suppression base camp is established for overnight operation and one-way travel to the nearest community does not unreasonably exceed one (1) hour, the Employer will, except when precluded by extraordinary circumstances, provide for round trip transportation to the nearest community for employees who are off duty.

-20.11 Laundry Services
+20.12 Laundry Services at Emergency Duty Locations

-After five (5) consecutive calendar days away from their duty station, employees deployed to emergency duty under the incident command system shall be entitled to laundry services until released from emergency duty.
+After five (5) consecutive calendar days at an emergency duty location, employees deployed to emergency duty under the incident command system shall be entitled to laundry services until released from emergency duty.
 If contracted laundry services are not provided, employees shall be reimbursed for laundry costs incurred pursuant to the Office of Financial Management, State Administrative and Accounting Manual (SAAM), Subsection 10.60.10.

-20.12 Return to Normal Duties
+20.13 Return to Normal Duties